 Quick Tutorial: How to Automate Tasks in Linux Using Cron

-Any Linux user, especially security professionals and system administrators, wants to increase productivity by automating routine tasks such as backup of the system, initiate specific programs during startup, rotate log files, run customize security scanners, delete temporary files, etc.
+Any Linux user, especially security professionals and system administrators, wants to increase productivity by automating routine tasks such as backup the system, initiate specific programs during startup, rotate log files, run customize security scanners, deleting temporary files, etc.

 The main reason for automating tasks is to increase efficiency and also provide adequate resources to processes so jobs run automatically when no other process is running.
 This blog helps you to use cron daemon to schedule mundane tasks automatically.

 cron - check cron table to run the specific task at the scheduled time

 crontab - file contains a list of tasks to schedule

 How to schedule a job in Linux

 Cron table located at /etc/crontab.
 The location of the cron may be varies depending on Linux distribution.
 Users need to specify the schedule timer, user, and command.

 |minute||hour||day||month||day of week||user||command|

 45 20 * * * * /home/testscript.sh means that run of testscript.sh from /home/testscript.sh every day at 8:45 PM.